 Ecocinema, Journalism and Literature, Indigenous Rights (focus North America)

 My teaching and research is in the environmental humanities, with a specific focus on cinema and other forms of media communication.
 I am currently working on a book project titled Indigenous Ecocinema, which shines a spotlight on the environmental dimensions of films made by contemporary Canadian First Nations’ filmmakers.
 This book furthers a long-standing interest I have in issues of environmental justice, media studies, and Indigenous peoples’ environmental concerns.
 These are all topics on which I have published extensively in peer-reviewed journals such as The Journal of Environmental Communication, Interdisciplinary Studies in Literature and the Environment, and Studies in American Indian Literature.
-I am also co-editor on three collections that bring together ecomedia scholars, Ecocriticism and Indigenous Studies: Conversations from Earth to Cosmos (Routledge/Literary Series, 2016); Ecomedia: Key Concepts (Routledge/Earthscan 2015); and Ecocinema Theory and Practice (Routledge/AFI 2013).
+I am also co-editor on four collections that bring together ecomedia scholars, Ecocriticism and Indigenous Studies: Conversations from Earth to Cosmos (Routledge/Literary Series, 2016); Ecomedia: Key Concepts (Routledge/Earthscan 2015); and Ecocinema Theory and Practice 1 and 2 (Routledge/AFI 2013 and 2022) .

 As an undergraduate student at a liberal arts college, I really benefited from working with faculty on research.
 As a faculty member now, I love being able to collaborate with students on projects with real-world applications and academic import.
 I am delighted to see students’ partake in independent research that is subsequently published in peer-reviewed journals, or showcased in other reputable outlets.
 To learn more, do explore my website.
 (Especially, check out all the cool student projects on the Teaching page; and if your interest is sparked, don't hesitate to be in touch!)